vandharlok/vandharlok/README.md

 - I’m currently graduating in <strong> computer engineering at the Federal University of Technology (UTFPR) </strong>

-- I’m currently learning <strong>Data Science and Machine Learning</strong>
+- I’m currently learning <strong>Data Science and Data Analysis</strong>

 -  How to reach me: vandersonaugusto6@gmail.com